caoyingkang/QEC-decoder/README.md

 - a [PyTorch](https://pytorch.org/)-based machine learning framework for training decoders with learnable parameters.

 This codebase was originally designed to facilitate the search for a lightweight variant of the [RelayBP](https://github.com/trmue/relay) decoder.
-The ultimate goal is a fast real-time decoder implementable on FPGA with latency around 1us (whose implentation is not in this repository).
+The ultimate goal is a fast real-time decoder implementable on FPGA with submicrosecond latency (whose implentation is not in this repository).

 ### Dependencies and installation